charlietanksley/nerd_quiz/README.markdown

 3. Install lineman: `npm install -g lineman`
 4. From inside the `frontend` directory, run `npm install` to build all npm dependencies.
-5. From inside the `fronend` directory, run `lineman run` to start the server.
+5. From inside the `frontend` directory, run `lineman run` to start the server.
 (If you've never used Lineman, it might be worth scanning [their homepage][lineman] to get a feel for how it works.)